deepachaudhuri/python-examples/README.md

-# Python for DevOps Interview — Learning Path
+# Python for DevOps — Learning Path

-This folder is a self-contained crash course to get you interview-ready in Python, with a DevOps/AWS angle.
+This folder is a self-contained crash course to get you ready in Python, with a DevOps/AWS angle.
 It goes from **basic syntax → intermediate concepts → AWS automation with boto3 → a final real-world Lambda project**.